Matt Carkner: National Hockey League

 On September 29, 2009, Ottawa announced that Carkner had made the team's roster, as he spent the entire 2009–10 season in the NHL.
 In 81 games, he had two goals, 11 points, and 190 penalty minutes, helping Ottawa reach the playoffs.
 He scored his first NHL goal three games into the season, scoring on New York Islanders goaltender Martin Biron in the second period of a 3–2 Senators victory.
-In the playoffs, he had a memorable triple-overtime goal in Game 5 of the Eastern Conference quarter-finals against Marc-André Fleury and the Pittsburgh Penguins; that was the only point Carkner earned while appearing in all six games as the Penguins took the series win.
+In the playoffs, he had a memorable triple-overtime goal in game five of the Eastern Conference quarter-finals against Marc-André Fleury and the Pittsburgh Penguins; that was the only point Carkner earned while appearing in all six games as the Penguins took the series win.
 He appeared in 50 games with Ottawa in the 2010–11 season, scoring a goal and seven points, as well as earning 136 penalty minutes.

 Surgery to his right knee limited Carkner to only 29 games during the 2011–12 season.
 In the second game of Ottawa's first round playoff series against the New York Rangers, Carkner pummeled Rangers' forward Brian Boyle early in the first period, repeatedly punching the unwilling combatant in the face and earning a game misconduct.
 He received a one-game suspension for the incident.
-Boyle had punched Senators' star defenseman Erik Karlsson in the face during Game 1, and Carkner's actions were viewed as retribution.
+Boyle had punched Senators' star defenseman Erik Karlsson in the face during game one, and Carkner's actions were viewed as retribution.

 On July 1, 2012, Carkner signed a three-year contract with the New York Islanders.
 He played with the team during the next two seasons, but a back surgery in the 2014 offseason left him sidelined for the first 56 games of the 2014–15 season.
 He was activated off of the injured reserve list and placed on waivers on February 15, 2015 and cleared the next day, being assigned to the team's minor league affiliate, the Bridgeport Sound Tigers of the AHL.

 On August 11, 2015, Carkner opted to remain with the Islanders' AHL affiliate as a free agent, agreeing to a two-year contract with the Sound Tigers.

 On July 7, 2016, Carkner officially announced his retirement from professional hockey, via his Facebook page.
 He accepted a position to remain in the Islanders organization as an assistant coach to the Bridgeport Sound Tigers.

 Personal life

-Before signing his first one-way deal with the Senators, Carkner resided in Westport, Ontario (just under 2 hours from Ottawa) with his wife Kary, and their two children.
+Before signing his first one-way deal with the Senators, Carkner resided in Westport, Ontario (just under two hours' drive from Ottawa) with his wife Kary, and their two children.
 Carkner is a third cousin of former NHL defenceman Terry Carkner.
 His father Dennis owns and operates D's Collision Centre in Winchester, Ontario.